-A college education is essential for moving up into a high-level position such as financial manager.
-At the bachelor’s degree level, students can choose from a variety of possible degree programs in which to major.
-Finance, economics, business administration and accounting are all popular programs that prepare students for the challenges of not only working in the field of finance, but ultimately advancing in it.
-To earn a promotion into the role of financial manager, though, finance professionals must often hold an advanced degree, according to the United States Bureau of Labor Statistics.
-Degree programs like a master’s in finance, master’s in economics, or master’s in business administration (MBA) further improve their skills in analyzing financial information and using different methods and software for the purpose of financial analysis.
+These are all popular programs that prepare you for the challenges of working in the field of finance and advancing in it.
+To earn a promotion into the role of financial manager, though, finance professionals must often hold an advanced degree, according to the United States Bureau of Labor Statistics (BLS) Consider degree programs like:

 Experience and Qualifications

 At a management-level position, work as a financial manager of any type is not open to entry-level candidates.
 Most financial managers begin their careers in the field in positions such as: